FirebaseExtended/action-hosting-deploy/README.md

 The location of your [`firebase.json`](https://firebase.google.com/docs/cli#the_firebasejson_file) file relative to the root of your repository.
 Defaults to `.` (the root of your repo).

+### `removeOnClose` _{boolean}_

+Whether to remove the preview channel(s) once the PR is closed (not the same as when a PR is merged).
+If this is set to false, the preview channel will be removed on its previously set expiry time.

+This option has no effect when channelId is set to live

+Default is false

 ## Outputs

 Values emitted by this action that can be consumed by other actions later in your workflow